Q: How did you discover you were living with bipolar disorder?

 Q: When did you begin treatment and why?

 A: My first treatment was by a psychologist for a depression that wouldn't let up, during my junior year of high school, and was interfering with my schoolwork and thought process.

 Q: Describe any personal or external barriers and how you have overcome or dealt with these barriers.?

 A: A very overbearing, ultra success-oriented (above all else) father.

-Q: Could you describe your support network, positive influences and how you find balance and stability?
+Q: Describe your support network and positive influences, and how you find balance and stability. ?

-Q: What is your message of hope to others living with Bipolar Disorder?
+Q: What is your message of hope to others living with bipolar??

 A: Get a therapist you like as soon as you can!
 I waited too long.
 Therapy is a HUGE boost in dealing with bipolar.
 Find others (or read others) who are/have experiencing/ed bipolar or other mental illness.
 When you do, talk about it!
 Try to write about it

 Q: What is your favorite way of giving back??